Danmaku subtitling: Others

-In a danmaku website, users may choose to leave comments in a traditional comment section below the video, but the content of these comments differ greatly from those that are scrolled simultaneously with the video.
-The former usually involves users commenting after watching the video, writing the comment from an overall perspective.
-On the other hand, the synchronic feature danmaku commenting makes it easy for users to leave comments at multiple timestamps in the video, and include other information related to the content in the specific time point of the video.
+In a danmaku website, users may choose to leave comments in a traditional comment section below the video, but the content of these comments differ greatly from those in danmaku.
+The former usually involves users commenting after watching the video, writing the comment from an overall perspective; danmaku commenting makes it easy for users to leave comments at multiple timestamps, and include other information related to the content in that specific timestamp.

 Computer-mediated communication (CMC) in danmaku

 Danmaku utilises a type of asynchronous text-based computer-mediated communication (CMC) that is experienced synchronously.
 Comments and annotations appear and disappear from the viewable screen at set times for users unless playback is interrupted.
 This interactivity differentiates danmaku from traditional comment sections, which are typically located below or beside the video and remain as static posts and replies (resembling the structure of an online forum).

 Synchronization

-Communication between users through the danmaku system is not marked by dates of insertion nor any form of authorship, but danmaku does not provide users the option to structure their comments, such as the option to 'reply to comment' unlike many other social media platforms.
+Communication between users through the danmaku system is not marked by dates of insertion nor any form of authorship, and danmaku does not provide users the option to structure their comments, such as the option to "reply to comment", unlike many other social media platforms.
 Instead, danmaku messages appear in the order of the moment of insertion in the video's timeline.

 This distinctive feature promotes user participation at any moment due to the anonymous, spontaneous and democratic nature of the platform.
-However, participants will be unaware of the possible replies from future viewers as there are no notifications of such responses.
+However, participants will be unaware of possible replies from future viewers as there are no notifications of such responses.
 Instead, the video would have to be periodically reviewed intentionally after leaving the comments.
 This lack of knowledge creates responses that are delayed and sometimes redundant, leaving less room for productive conversations between danmaku users.

 Some have likened danmaku to the scrolling, real-time comments in livestream videos, although the latter does not feature such a high level of interference of comments on the video.
-These live-streaming sites that host more concurrent viewers tend to produce massive chats that prioritize crowd-based reactions and interactions over interpersonal conversation.
+Live-streaming sites that host more concurrent viewers tend to produce massive chats that prioritize crowd-based reactions and interactions over interpersonal conversation.

 The temporal incoherence between real time and virtual time is further heightened by the rate of appearance and disappearance of the comment text onscreen.
 Since there are limits to the number of comments being displayed at one time, older comments are often replaced by new comments.
 This incites a sense of urgency among the viewers, where the fear of missing a piece of information propels users to search, access and download old danmaku comments that were flushed out due to the limitations of the platform.